majensen/joss-graph/README.md

  *  _email_ (if available)
  * _affiliation_ (if available)

-Reviewers who have provided langugage and topic preferences have _person_ nodes linked to _language_ and _topic_ nodes. _language_ nodes possess the _name_ property, _topic_ nodes the _content_ property.
+Reviewers who have provided langugage and topic preferences have _person_ nodes may be linked to _language_ and _topic_ nodes. _language_ nodes possess the _name_ property, _topic_ nodes the _content_ property.
 The property values are normalized to lower case and use only spaces for whitespace.

 ## _submission_